ww44ss/ww44ss.github.io/_posts/blog/2016-10-10-Second_2016_Presidential_Debate.md

 library(tidytext)
 {% endhighlight %}

-Before getting started I alsoe want to define the function `yo`
+Before getting started I alsoe want to define the function

+###

 {% highlight bash %}
-yo <- function(x){x}
+yo
-## function yo returns its argument unchanged
 {% endhighlight %}

+###

 yo is a trivially idempotent function used to punctuate a string of piped commands.
 It greatly simplifies debugging since individual lines can simply be commented out.
 When speaking, yo is emphasized like Aaron Paul's character used it to finish sentences in _Breaking Bad_.

-#### reading data
+### ANALYSIS

 To read files I just search the directory

 {% highlight bash %}